Articles about Deutschland 83

-After years working in film, German actor Maria Schrader is becoming a familiar face on television through starring roles in Deutschland 83 and The City & The City.
-She tells DQ about the hunt for challenging roles and upcoming turns in Deutschland 86 and the third season of Fortitude.
+After years working in film, German actor Maria Schrader is becoming a familiar face on TV through starring roles in Deutschland 83 and The City & The City.
+She tells DQ about the hunt for challenging parts and upcoming turns in Deutschland 86 and Fortitude.

 As a host of scripted series find inspiration in the 1980s, DQ speaks to the creatives behind these shows to find out how they recreated the era – and why it remains so popular almost 30 years after the decade ended.

 Deutschland 83 co-creator and head writer Anna Winger reveals her surprise at the international success of the German Cold War drama and teases what’s in store for viewers in Deutschland 86.

 Peter Lenkov delivered a mainstream hit with CBS’s Hawaii Five-0, and now he’s played a part in MacGyver’s strong start.
 Meanwhile, we look the writers who picked up International Emmy gongs this week.